 Surface Singularity Methods

 Panel methods are widely used for calculating potential flows around bodies, especially in cases where the flow remains incompressible and inviscid.
 These methods provide valuable insights into aerodynamic characteristics, such as lift and drag.
 They are particularly useful in preliminary design stages and in situations where the flow can be approximated as incompressible.
 Panel methods are based on the assumption of small disturbances and incompressible irrotational flow, for which the governing equation is Laplace’s equation (Eq.
-61) for the velocity potential.
+62) for the velocity potential.
 The idea is that surface singularities of unknown strength can be distributed over the body surface.
 After determining the strengths of the singularities by imposing a flow tangency condition on the surface, the surface velocities, and hence the aerodynamic loading on the body, can be calculated.

 Large computer codes that use panel methods are commercially available and widely used in the aerospace industry.
 Some well-known examples of codes that use panel methods for aerodynamic analysis include XFOIL, which is a popular tool for flow predictions about airfoils of arbitrary shape.
 VSAERO is used to analyze subsonic, transonic, and supersonic aerodynamics using panel methods.
 PANAIR, developed by NASA, is widely used to predict the aerodynamic characteristics of complex configurations.
 These codes typically provide comprehensive functionalities for setting up geometries, applying boundary conditions, running simulations, and analyzing results, making them indispensable tools in aerodynamic analysis and design in the aerospace industry.

 To illustrate the principles, consider the flow of a two-dimensional airfoil.
-The airfoil surface is replaced by a distribution of discrete panels, and each panel contains a singularity distribution that can be described by a velocity potential function .
+The airfoil surface is replaced by a distribution of discrete panels, and each panel contains a singularity distribution that can be described by a velocity potential function of unit strength .
 This means that the total potential induced by all the singularities in the flow is

 where the constants must be found subject to the boundary condition that the flow must be tangential to the surface at discrete collocation points on the surface, i.e.,